gyam28/WoltSummerProject/README.md

 ## Pick-up median time ##

-<p>I recently got to see this years' Wolt project and decided to present here my Python Jupyter notebook version of solution for Wolt Summer Coding Task 2019.
+<p>I recently got to see this years' Wolt project and decided to present here my Python Jupyter notebook solution for the Wolt Summer Coding Task 2019.
+The following link will redirect you to the original contest task list: <a href="https://github.com/woltapp/summer2019">click to see</a>.</p>
-In order to run the pick-up time I decided to go for widgets that make the code more interactive and reduce the risk of errors when selecting the desired timeframe analysis.
+<p>In order to run the pick-up time I decided to go for widgets that make the code more interactive and reduce the risk of errors when selecting the desired timeframe analysis.
 I hope you'll like it! :) </p>

 ## Steps for running and using the file ##